wynhsu/m3-markdown/exercise-3/README.md

 A _nested list_ of information about the command (i.e., things that it does, or how it can be used)

 See `complete` branch for answers.

+#`git commit -m "MESSAGE"
+1. Records changes to the repository
+2. Include a log message from the user describing the changes
+3. Options
+..1. `-a` = commits all changes to track files since last commit ..2. `-v` = include the diffs of committed items in the commit message screen ..3. `--amend` = edit the commit message associated with the most recent commit